 We make sure that your existing systems are linked.
 This means that you do not have to make expensive investments.
 We work with all known systems for the most effective communication with the client.

 With our solutions, you are complying with the protection of personal data.
 We ensure that all customer data is always kept secure.

 Privacy design strategies aim to answer that question.
 They translate vague legal norms into concrete design requirements.
 They provide talking points to explore system design.
 They guide initial design sketches in a privacy-friendly direction, forcing one to make fundamental design decisions from the start.

 Privacy by Design is a concept I developed back in the 90’s, to address the ever-increasing and systematic effects of Information and Communications Technologies, and large-scale network data systems.

+Initially the development of Privacy Enhancement Technologies (PET) was seen as a solution.
 Today, we realize that a more substantial approach is required – extending the use of PETs to PETs Plus – by taking a “everyone win” method (total functionality), rather than “if someone wins, another loses”.
 This is the “Plus” in the PETs Plus: “everyone wins”, not a condition of “one thing or the other” of the model “if someone wins, another loses” (a false duality).